 TRUE

 Often, maximizing effectiveness and efficiency at the same time creates conflict between the two goals.
-"Being efficient" at the customer service counter at a local store or bank means using the smallest number of clerks possible at the counter.
+"Being efficient" at the customer service counter at a local store or bank means using the fewest number of clerks possible at the counter.
 Being effective, though, means minimizing the amount of time customers need to wait in line.

-AACSB: Analytic Blooms: Understand Difficulty: 2 Medium Learning Objective: 01-04 Evaluate the efficiency of a firm.
+AACSB: Analytical Thinking Blooms: Understand Difficulty: 2 Medium Learning Objective: 01-04 Evaluate the efficiency of a firm.
 Topic: Efficiency, Effectiveness, and Value

 6. Operations and supply chain management is defined as the design, operation, and improvement of the systems that create and deliver the firm's primary products and services.